Waleed-BS/Flash_Cards/README.md

 # Mobile Flashcards

-Mobile Flashcards is a cross-platfrom mobile application.
+Mobile Flashcards is a cross-plaforom mobile application.
 It allows users to study a collection of flashcards.
 Create decks of unlimited flashcards to quiz themselves and receive score.

 ## Documentation